canjs/canjs/guides/getting-started-tutorial/more-on-components.md

 And, then add the appropriate event handler to our scope.
 NOTE: Adding event handlers in this way directly binds the events to the element.
 This can impact performance in situations where you have many elements to bind events to.
-For more performant event binding, you can use the can.Component's [events property](../docs/can.Component.prototype.events.html).
+For more performant event binding, you can use the `can.Component`'s [events property](../docs/can.Component.prototype.events.html).

 ## Getting and Setting Scope Properties